ivoafonsobispo/Careline/README.md

 # Careline
 **Transforming Healthcare with Technology**

-Careline is a pioneering remote health service platform that revolutionizes the way healthcare is delivered.
-By harnessing the power of advanced technologies, we provide daily health support, expedite triage processes, and enable efficient drone delivery of prescribed medication.
-Our goal is to improve patient outcomes, reduce healthcare costs, and enhance the overall quality of life.
+Careline is a pioneering remote health services platform that is revolutionizing the way healthcare is delivered.
+By harnessing the power of advanced technologies, we provide daily health support, expedite triage processes, and enable efficient drone delivery of prescribed medications.
+Our goal is to improve patient outcomes, reduce healthcare costs, and enhance overall quality of life.

 <img src="Assets/Simple-Workflow.png" alt="Simple Workflow" width="700">